Paterson Education Fund

 Paterson, NJ 07505

-For general operating support of Paterson Education Fund's programming to improve community members' ability to advocate for sustained student success and the Paterson School District's capacity to deliver.
+For general operating support to improve community members' capacity to advocate for successful school reform for Paterson students.

 Paterson Education Fund's mission is to stimulate community action for change so that the Paterson Public Schools ensure that all Paterson children achieve high standards.
 PEF's goals are: 1) To build our community's civic capacity to support, monitor and advocate for education reform; 2) To educate and enable community leadership to understand and act on changing education needs; and 3) To provide a forum for the community to effectively participate in the decision-making processes concerning education.